 Though I already have a Gluten Free Crepes Recipe, it is flourless and high protein.
 Today, after a Facebook fan requested a gluten free crepe recipe, I began to crave them myself.
-I wanted a traditional flour crepe, therefore, I used my gluten free all-purpose flour blend recipe.
+I wanted a traditional flour crepe; therefore, I used my gluten free all-purpose flour blend recipe.
 Though I suggest using a blender to make crepes, they can be made by whisking by hand.
-The use of a blender provides a smooth batter, so they will turn out perfect!
+The use of a blender provides a smooth batter, so they will turn out perfectly.

 Gluten Free Crepes (Sweet or Savory)

 A crepe you'd proud to serve your gluten eating friends and family.

 - 1 1/2 cups non-fat milk (or 3/4 cup whole + 1/2 cup water) (or try GF rice milk for dairy-free) + 1 Tablespoon, divided